lifted-studios/AutoCopyright/README.md

 ### Update Copyright

 Updates the copyright text already present in the file, but only if the text matches, including the copyright owner name except for the year.
 It will update the copyright year to include all years between the original year and this one.
 The command will update the copyright text for any of the configured owner texts.

+### Preferences: AutoCopyright Settings - Default

+Opens the default AutoCopyright settings file.  **This file should not be altered.
+Use the User settings file for your settings.**

+### Preferences: AutoCopyright Settings - User

+Opens the AutoCopyright user settings file.
+This is where you add your customizations.

 ## Information